Ministry of Defence (United Kingdom): Contracting

 A full set of the DEFCONs can be accessed via the MoD's Defence Gateway (registration required).

+The government noted in 2013 that the MoD's third-party expenditure was characterised by "complex, high-value contracts".
+Defence purchasing contributes to government ambitions to make supply chains more accessible to small and medium-sized enterprises, but the government commented that it had yet to secure good insight into the supply chain role of SMEs.

 Property portfolio

 The Ministry of Defence is one of the United Kingdom's largest landowners, owning 227,300 hectares of land and foreshore (either freehold or leasehold) at April 2014, which was valued at "about £20 billion".
 The MOD also has "rights of access" to a further 222,000 hectares.
 In total, this is about 1.8% of the UK land mass.
 The total annual cost to support the defence estate is "in excess of £3.3 billion".

 The defence estate is divided as training areas & ranges (84.0%), research & development (5.4%), airfields (3.4%), barracks & camps (2.5%), storage & supply depots (1.6%), and other (3.0%).
 These are largely managed by the Defence Infrastructure Organisation.

 Main Building

 The headquarters of the MOD are in Whitehall and is known as MOD Main Building.
 This structure is neoclassical in style and was originally built between 1938 and 1959 to designs by Vincent Harris to house the Air Ministry and the Board of Trade.
 A major refurbishment of the building was completed under a Private Finance Initiative contract by Skanska in 2004.
 The northern entrance in Horse Guards Avenue is flanked by two monumental statues, Earth and Water, by Charles Wheeler.
 Opposite stands the Gurkha Monument, sculpted by Philip Jackson and unveiled in 1997 by Queen Elizabeth II.
 Within it is the Victoria Cross and George Cross Memorial, and nearby are memorials to the Fleet Air Arm and RAF (to its east, facing the riverside).

 Henry VIII's wine cellar at the Palace of Whitehall, built in 1514–1516 for Cardinal Wolsey, is in the basement of Main Building, and is used for entertainment.
-The entire vaulted brick structure of the cellar was encased in steel and concrete and relocated nine feet to the west and nearly 19 ft deeper in 1949, when construction was resumed at the site after the Second World War.
+The entire vaulted brick structure of the cellar was encased in steel and concrete and relocated nine feet to the west and nearly 19 ft deeper in 1949, when construction was resumed at the site after World War II.
 This was carried out without any significant damage to the structure.